Bayesian Active Learning for Bayesian Model Updating: the Art of Acquisition Functions and Beyond: Numerical Experiments and Engineering Applications

 , where $\omega _1\left( \theta \right) =\sin \left( 0.5\pi \theta \right) $, $\omega _2\left( \theta \right) =3\exp \left( -0.5\left( \theta -1 \right) ^2/0.6^2 \right) $ and $\omega _3\left( \theta \right) =3/\left( 1+\exp \left( -\left( \theta -1 \right) /0.2 \right) \right) $.
 The prior distribution of $\theta_1$ and $\theta_2$ are assumed to be uniform with support [-4, 4].

-The true unnormalized posteriors of these four 2D problems are schematically shown in Figure \ref{fig:RefPostU}, with the corresponding true values of the model evidence given in the titles.
+The true unnormalized posteriors of these four 2D problems are schematically shown in Figure \ref{fig:RefPostU}, with the corresponding true values of the model evidence given in the respective titles.
 It is seen that posterior defined by $\mathcal{U}_1$ shows two disconnected modes, and that of $\mathcal{U}_2$ shows nonlinear dependence.
 The posteriors defined by $\mathcal{U}_3$ and $\mathcal{U}_4$ show nonlinear dependencies and bifurcating behavior, with each branching mode being weaker than the main mode, making it difficult to be accurately captured.
-For all implementations of BQ and TBQ in this subsection, the new training points are designed by maximizing an acquisition function using the genetic algorithm, instead of being chosen from $\mathcal{T}_\mathrm{MC}^{(j-1)}$.
+It should be noted that, for all implementations of the BQ and TBQ algorithms in this example, each new training point is searched by maximizing the acquisition function using the Matlab function ``ga'' with the algorithm parameters `UseParallel' as true, `UseVectorized' as true, `PopulationSize' as 50, and all the others parameters as default values.

-Based on the same set of $N_0=12$ initial training points, the BQ algorithm is implemented with all the four acquisitions functions for all the four 2D examples, with $\epsilon$ set to be 0.04 for the first and second examples, and 0.02 for the remaining two examples to capture the less important modes. $N_\mathrm{MC}$ is set to be $10^4$ for all implementations.
+Based on the same set of $N_0=12$ initial training points, the BQ algorithm is implemented with all the four acquisition functions for all the four 2D examples, with $\epsilon$ set to be 0.04 for the first and second examples, and 0.02 for the remaining two examples to capture the less important modes. $N_\mathrm{MC}$ is set to be $5\times 10^3$ for all implementations.
 For the first three examples, the squared exponential kernel is used for training the GP model, while for the last one, the $\frac{5}{2}$-Mat$\acute{\mathrm{e}}$rn kernel is utilized.
 These parameter settings also apply to the TBQ algorithm.
 The four unnormalized posteriors estimated by BQ equipped with the four acquisition functions are then reported in Figure \ref{fig:BQU1}-\ref{fig:BQU4} respectively, accompanied with numbers of model calls and the mean estimates of model evidence in the titles.

 For the first example defined with $\mathcal{U}_1$, as shown by Figure \ref{fig:BQU1}, initialized with the same 12 points generated by LHS, all the four acquisition functions produce accurate estimate of both posterior and model evidence.
-The PUQ function consumes the most model calls, followed by PLUR, PVC and then PEUR.
+The PUQ function consumes the most energy function calls, followed by PLUR, PVC and then PEUR.
 This demonstrates the high efficiency and accuracy of the BQ algorithm, equipped with any one of the four proposed acquisition functions, for predicting the multi-modalities of posteriors.